seetadev/ZKMedical-Billing/README.md

-# 🩺 OP Medicine on Filecoin
+# 🩺 ZK Medical Billing Module on Filecoin in OP Medicine

 ### Verifiable, Decentralized, and Affordable Healthcare Infrastructure